Have you ever tried to file your taxes only to find out that a return has already been filed under your Social Security Number (SSN)…

 - other identity theft incidents

-- Many tax payers choose this benefit for the peace of mind it provides and I recommend you do the same.
+Many people choose this benefit for their own peace of mind and I recommend you do the same.

 If you enjoyed this article, then you’ll love these: